apptainer/singularity-userdocs/singularity_and_docker.rst

 results in ``lolcow_from_docker_cache.sif`` for native use by Singularity.
 There are two important differences in syntax evident in the above ``build`` command:

     1. The ``docker`` part of the URI has been appended by ``daemon``.
-This ensures Singularity seek an image locally cached by Docker to boostrap the conversion process to SIF, as opposed to attempting to retrieve an image remotely hosted via the Docker Hub.
+This ensures Singularity seek an image locally cached by Docker to boostrap the conversion process to SIF, as opposed to attempting to retrieve an image remotely hosted via Docker Hub.

     2. ``sudo`` is prepended to the ``build`` command for Singularity; this is required as the Docker daemon executes as ``root``.
 However, if the user issuing the ``build`` command is a member of the ``docker`` Linux group, then ``sudo`` need not be prepended.